 Descending from Glee with a soft thud of my old walking boots breaking the dawn silence on the dinghy hull, I tilt the outboard to get the propeller out of the water, deploy the oars and gently row away toward a clearing by the two tugs moored near Mount Fortune.

 The morning is still, with hardly a ripple on the lagoon.
 There’s no-one else around, I could be the only man on Earth in this moment.
 The ‘slip, slop’ of the the oars stirring the water’s surface massages my mind for the few minutes it takes to reach the shallows.
-It’s a temporary relief from the pain of tragic news of the sudden passing of a close friend and lover.
+It’s a temporary relief from the pain of tragic news of the sudden passing of my close friend and former lover, Debbie Bulman.

 The Sun had not yet risen but was now painting the tops of the cotton-candy clouds a new-born pink.
 Today is the dawn following the vernal equinox.
 The Sun had crossed the Equator confirming the end of the long British winter and on it’s way north to dry out my homeland and to turn up the heat in the Caribbean.
 I had felt happy to have escaped the cold and damp alone, but today I felt like I’d abandoned a treasured friend.